khilnani/webpagetest.py/README.md

 - Python pypi - https://pypi.python.org/pypi/webpagetest
 - Install - `pip install webpagetest`
-- Create a config - `wpt --config config.json`
+- Create a config - `wpt --new config.json`
 - Edit the config file `config.json`
     - You will need an API key from http://www.webpagetest.org/getkey.php
     - The API key is limited to 200 page loads per day.
 Each run, first or repeat view counts as a page load (10 runs, first and repeat view would be 20 page loads)
-- Run - `wpt config.json`
+- Run - `wpt --config config.json`
+- Run - `wpt` for full help information

 ## Development